2022 Incarnate Word Cardinals football team

 The 2022 Incarnate Word Cardinals football team represented the University of the Incarnate Word (UIW) as a member of the Southland Conference during the 2022 NCAA Division I FCS football season.
 The Cardinals played their home games at Gayle and Tom Benson Stadium in San Antonio, Texas.
-They were led by first-year head coach G. J. Kinne.
+They were led by first-year head coach G. J. Kinne in his only season.

 On June 24, 2022, Incarnate Word announced that they would remain in the Southland Conference days before they were to transition to the Western Athletic Conference (WAC).
 Previously in November 2021, the program announced the move of the athletics to the WAC for the 2022 season.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll on July 20, 2022.
 The Cardinals were picked to finish second in the conference and received seven first-place votes.

 Preseason All–Southland Teams

 The Southland Conference announced the 2022 preseason all-conference football team selections on July 13, 2022.
 UIW had a total of 16 players selected, the highest number in the Southland Conference.